 Notice: Due to the Federal Reserve cutting interest rates to near-zero, some of the robo advisor high-yield savings accounts like Personal Capital Cash aren’t returning the same great interest rates they once were.

-They are, at the time of this writing, the only two high-yield savings accounts through robo advisors that are still above the national average savings rate.
+They are, at the time of this writing, the only high-yield savings account through robo advisors that are still above the national average savings rate.

 Well, it is.